 She preferred the “unchained life”—that’s what she called it — no husband, no partner, no children .
 Nothing to distract her from her work.

 By thirty-five she was living out of a suitcase, painting and drawing in various bits of each continent, then showing and selling her work at local galleries — all funding her travels again and again.

 After fifteen years, it didn’t grow tiresome until this moment—a week before her fiftieth birthday.

 Really, it was the year prior.
 She can pinpoint the day, the moment, if she digs down deep enough.

 Corinne sits before a gold-framed mirror in a small hotel room in Barcelona.
 Her partner for the evening is on the bed behind her.

 Thinking about last night, entangled with the beautiful Spanish man who spoke too fast for her to fully comprehend.
-Normally she’d feel a heartbeat flutter between her thighs, enticing her to climb back into bed with him for another go.
+Reminiscing, normally she’d feel a heartbeat flutter between her thighs, enticing her to climb back into bed with him for another go.